incrediblecaleb/taxi-driver-scheduling/taxi_driver_scheduling/README.md

 *6. Business Impact*
 If drivers follow these actionable insights, they can reduce idle time and empty drives and increase hourly earnings by 20-30%.
 For a taxi company, this means better driver retention, lower passenger wait times and higher revenue.
+*7. Next Steps*
+I would continue to analyze the outliers (trips with distance more than 15 miles) to reveal any hidden insights and  conduct hypothesis testing to verify whether the insights are accurate.